gocodebox/lifterlms/docs/documentation-standards.md

                 A second entry aligned to with the first entry.
 ```

-Multiple logs with version numbers of differening lengths should not be alinged to one another.
+Multiple logs with version numbers of differing lengths should not be aligned to one another.

 ```
  * @since 3.3.0